Why all the buzz about packing cubes? Are packing cubes worth it? Do they really save space?

 - Less Wrinkles:

-- While wrinkles cannot be totally eliminated, they are greatly reduced when you fill the cubes to capacity with tightly rolled or neatly folder items.
+- While wrinkles cannot be totally eliminated, they are greatly reduced when you fill the cubes to capacity with tightly rolled or neatly folded items.

 - Added privacy during those dreaded TSA screens: